emilygv/emilyvernon.com/_casestudies/savviest.md

 ---
 layout: casestudy
-title: Building engaging stories for job interviews
+title: Build engaging stories for job interviews
 description: Collaborating on a new feature for Savviest’s job platform
 project_name: Savviest feature
 category: Creativity